Piano Recital: Juan Pérez Floristán

 Bartók: Piano Sonata, Sz.80 / BB 88

-Béla Bartók (1881 – 1945) composed his well-known, popular Piano Sonata, Sz.80 / BB 88 in 1926—at the same time when Gershwin wrote the above Preludes.
+Béla Bartók (1881 – 1945) composed his well-known, popular Piano Sonata, Sz.80 / BB 88 in 1926.
+This was at the time when Gershwin wrote the above Preludes.
 The sonata features three movements:

 - Allegro moderato